brookerlouie/fighting-game-beta/README.md

    ```sh
    python main.py
    ```
 4. The game will launch in fullscreen.
-Press **Escape** or close the window to quit.
+Press **Escape** to pause or quit.

 ## Gameplay